sg893052/sonic-buildimage/platforms/coremgr/core_file_manager.md

 The corefile management functionality is divided into two main services.

-	1. Core-dump generation service.
+1. Core-Dump Generation Service.
 2. Tech-support data export service.

-## Core-dump generation service
+## Core-Dump Generation Service

 1. Core files are usually generated when process terminates unexpectedly.
 Typical conditions are access violations, termination signals (except SIGKILL), etc.,
 2. ulimit configuration might prevent generation of core due to size configurations.
 We need to ensure this is not the case.
 3. Service restart functions - will not generate the core dump as it handle the graceful stop and start.
 This includes docker service restart as well.

 ## systemd-coredump